XiwenK/taskmanager/README.md

 ### Unit Tests

-Manually run `TaskServiceTest.java / GlobalExceptionHandlerTest.java` to do unit testing.
+Manually run `TaskServiceTest.java / GlobalExceptionHandlerTest.java / TaskManagerApplicationTests.java` to do unit
+testing.

 ### Integration Tests

+Before you do integration tests, please ensure you have run up the docker desktop.
-Manually run `TaskApiIntegrationTest.java` to do integration testing.
+Then manually run `TaskApiIntegrationTest.java` to do integration testing.

 ---